-1. Plan to dedicate serious time to working toward your rank goal
+#1.
+Plan to dedicate serious time to working toward your rank goal

 If you’re in an industry with a high level of organic search competition, time is the single most important factor to consider when developing your SEO strategy for ranking well in Google.

 If working on SEO every day is not realistic, we recommend carving out a couple of hours at least two to three times a week to work.
 If this is still not realistic, you should consider hiring an internal resource or outsourcing the work to ensure it’s done.